VakhoKontridze/VCore/Documentation/Network Requests with Gateways.md

 ## Request with Progress Observation

-Following gateway initiates a request to retrieve an `UIImage` with from an url, and communicate the download progress:
+Following gateway initiates a request to retrieve a `UIImage` with from an url, and communicate the download progress:

 ```swift
 protocol FetchImageGatewayProtocol {